Efficient Parallel Gradient Domain Image Fusion Systems

 One example is to combine an ambient image and a flash image on the same objects.
 As shown in the example here, the ambient image shows many details for the picture with leaves, but no facial features for the woman.
 On the contrary, the flash image clearly shows the face of the woman, but leaves a flashing spot on the picture.

-Example ambient image Example ambient image Example flash image Example flash image
+Example ambient image Example flash image

 By using the gradient image fusion algorithm, we can generate a result image which combines the good parts of both images with enough details for both the image and the woman, as the figure shown below.

-Example result image Example result image
+Example result image

 This algorithm uses some image processing algorithms including Laplacian convolution, vector field integration, etc. A variant gradient descent algorithm called conjugate gradient descent is used to integrate the image to get the final result.
 Though conjugate gradient descent proves to be a good solver to the problem, the algorithm can take a great number of iterations to converge and hence is very slow if executed sequentially.
 The algorithm is as the pseudo-code below: